List of Native American women artists

 Native American women in the arts include the following notable individuals.
-This list article is of women visual artists who are Native Americans/First Nations of the U.S and Canada.
-The Indian Arts and Crafts Act of 1990 defines "Native American" as those being enrolled in either federally recognized tribes or state-recognized tribes or "an individual certified as an Indian artisan by an Indian Tribe."
+This list article is of women visual artists who are Native Americans in the United States.

+The Indian Arts and Crafts Act of 1990 defines "Native American" as those being enrolled in either federally recognized tribes or certain state-recognized tribes or "an individual certified as an Indian artisan by an Indian Tribe."
 This list does not include non-Native American women artists who use Native American themes or motifs in their work.
 Additions to the list need to reference a recognized, documented source and specifically name the tribal affiliation according to federal and state lists.

+Native American artists are part of the Indigenous artists of the Americas.